markgar/fabric-isv-multi/README.md

 By the way - while you can use the multiple branch method to get code from dev to prod in both your Bronze and the Silver and Gold workspaces, that strategy won't work for deploying from the Silver and Gold workspace to the hundred workspaces that are tenant facing.
 You'll need to use this scripted CLI deployments strategy.
 Also, if you end up with more environments than dev and prod, it might mean that using this second method makes more sense.
 But all that really matters is that we get control of the CICD process in a way that reduces risk by controlling deploymens and increases quality by allowing for automated testing.
 Also, remember that the goal of this exercise is to understand better the tooling and options within Fabric to solve these problems.
 This isn't meant as a best practices guide.
 There really are no 'best pratices', just good practices.
 Using your judgement to decide, is the art of this science.

-## Iteration Five - CICD on Silver and Gold
+## Iteration Six - CICD on Silver and Gold
 This is going to be more tricky.
 We know we are going to eventually have hundreds of tenant facing workspaces for Silver and Gold so we can't create a Git repository for each one.
 We also know that we still need dev to prod depolyments for Silver and Gold.
 And we also know that we're going to need to deploy this prod workspace out to at least 100 tenant facing workspaces.
 We can't really manage hundreds of Git repositories, so we'll just be deploying the code out to these hundred workspaces using some scripting and automation without binding them to a Git repo.

 So know that we have an idea how to build this, go ahead and build the same thing for Silver and Gold that you build for Bronze.
 We're going to need the exact same thing.  a dev